martenka/c8y-data-service/README.md

 The order of starting the services should be:
 1. docker dependencies
 2. c8y-data-service
-3. c8y-core-service **Important:** Make sure data-service is running before starting core-service, otherwise the default user
+3. c8y-core-service **Important:** For first run make sure data-service is running before starting core-service, otherwise the default user
-   may not be synced to data-service
+   is not synced to data-service.
 4. c8y-admin

+## Running this service

 ### ENV variables
 Cumulocity account (that works with its API) is necessary for the solution to work.